ImthiyaszAlam/android-interview-zero-to-hired/README.md

 # 📌 Why This Exists

 * I personally spoke to **300+ Android developers on LinkedIn** — from companies like Flipkart, Swiggy, Dream11, and more.
-* They shared the **exact interview questions, mistakes, and winning answers** that helped them get hired.
+* They shared the **exact interview questions, mistakes, and winning answers** that helped them land ₹10–45 LPA+ roles..
 * This guide is built from those **real conversations** — not theory, not fluff.
 Just what actually works.